KDE/neochat/README.md

 ![coverage](https://invent.kde.org/network/neochat/badges/master/pipeline.svg)

-Currently the number of tests is limited, but growing.
+Currently, the number of tests is limited but growing.
 If anyone wants to help improve this, those contributions would be especially welcome.

 ## Contributing

-As is the case throughout the KDE ecosystem contributions are welcome from all.
+As is the case throughout the KDE ecosystem, contributions are welcome from all.
 The code base is managed in the [NeoChat repository](https://invent.kde.org/network/neochat) of the KDE Gitlab instance.

 - [Code of Conduct](https://kde.org/code-of-conduct)